House debt ceiling vote nears to avert default with Biden and McCarthy both confident of passage

-Biden expressed optimism that the agreement he negotiated with McCarthy would pass the chamber.
+As debate began, Biden expressed optimism that the agreement he negotiated with McCarthy would pass the chamber and avoid an economically disastrous default on America's debts.

 “I think things are going as planned,” he told reporters.
 The president was to depart Washington Wednesday evening for Colorado, where he is scheduled to deliver the commencement address Thursday at the U.S. Air Force Academy.